binafy/laravel-user-monitoring/README.md

 - `model`: If your user model exists in another place, you can change it to the correct namespace.
 - `foreign_key`: You can set the user foreign_key name, like `customer_id`.
-- `table`: You can write your users table name if is not `users.
+- `table`: You can write your users table name if it is not `users.
 - `guards`: The guards are used to authenticate.
 - `foreign_key_type`: The foreign key type (uuid-ulid-id).
 - `display_attribute`: The special attribute of the user that you want to show in views.